Copycat Swig Sugar Cookies (Soft & Frosted Recipe)

 I use the creaming method for making these cookies, which is pretty much standard when it comes to baking.
 I use a large 3 tablespoon cookie scoop and then a heavy-bottomed glass to get that pressed sugar cookie look and bake them at 325 degrees F to keep them soft.
 Add a light pink buttercream and you’ve got a Swig Copycat!

-1. In the bowl of a stand mixer, add your butter, granulated sugar, powdered sugar, canola oil, water and egg.
+Preheat oven to 325 degrees F. Line lightly colored baking sheets with parchment paper and set aside.
+In the bowl of a stand mixer, add your butter, granulated sugar, powdered sugar, canola oil, water and egg.
 Stir on low with the paddle attachment to slowly incorporate, then increase speed to medium high until thick, light and fluffy.
-It will look a little chunky and soupy, but if you keep mixing it, it will fluff up!
-Should take 30 seconds to 1 minute.
+(Should take 30 seconds to 1 minute.)
+Scrape the sides and mix again briefly.

-2. Add in all your dry ingredients and stir until just incorporated.
+Add in the remaining dry ingredients and stir until just incorporated.
 Scrape the sides and especially the bottom of the bowl to ensure the cookie dough is coming together as it should.
+Stir again briefly.

 baked cookies on baking sheet